 “If you’re gonna scream, scream with me.
 Moments like these never last.”

-I ended up with the plaid button-down because I needed a nice shirt to go on dates– I was single again and recently set up a new OkCupid profile.
+I ended up with the plaid button-down because I needed a nice shirt to wear on dates– I was single again and recently set up a new OkCupid profile.
 I had found success on that platform in the past, although it felt like a thousand lifetimes ago when I was dating the daughter of a colleague in my English department while screwing her best friend on the side.
-All through the magic of online dating, but stay in a lecherous, testosterone sapping relationship long enough and all you’ve learned gets lost to time- too many diet Cokes in BPA laden plastic cups at Friday’s, too much time in front of network television, an unwilling prisoner of your girlfriend’s viewing habits.
+All through the magic of online dating, but stay in a lecherous, testosterone sapping relationship long enough and all you’ve learned gets lost to time- too many Diet Cokes in BPA laden plastic cups at Friday’s, too much time spent in front of network television, an unwilling prisoner of your girlfriend’s viewing habits.
 Why are women obsessed with TV?
-Modern relationships are inherently toxic.
+Modern relationships should carry a warning label.

-Women like preppy men, a friends girlfriend had told me.
+Women like preppy men, a friend’s girlfriend had told me.
 Read their profiles and find something you have in common.
 “Mutual interests.”
-Perhaps our values will coalesce.
-Women in their thirties are different, she told me- you can’t talk to them like everything is just sex.
+Perhaps your values will coalesce.
+Women in their thirties are different, she said- you can’t talk to them like everything is just sex.
 They want a caring, intelligent man.
 They’re over their asshole phase.